bobbigmac/css-masonry/README.md

 # CSS-Masonry

 Very simple css-only masonry layout using css3's `column-count` and `column-gap`.
-Doesn't rely on fixed heights, intended to work with Meteor/Blaze.
+Doesn't rely on fixed heights, intended to work with Meteor/Blaze without having to bind up rendered handlers to tie in isotope (and all the management/cleanup that comes with that whole mess).

 Responsive and increases column-count at Bootstrap breakpoint dimensions, though will work just fine without Bootstrap.